10 Entry-Level IT Jobs and What You Can Do to Get Hired

 Describe your workflow without direct supervision.

 Requirements: Site reliability or DevOps experience and related skills.
-A university degree, or equivalent experience may be requested.
+Bachelor’s degree in engineering, specifically a technology-focused engineering degree.

 Site reliability engineers (SREs) keep the websites and apps we use up and running smoothly.
 SREs develop automated solutions for common development and operational tasks, like latency monitoring, capacity planning, and emergency responding.
 As long as technology continues to play a role in our day-to-day lives, there will be a growing demand for SREs.

-Besides a computer science degree, you can elevate your CV with a certification in DevOps or SRE.
-You may also expand your job opportunities by learning a scripting programming language, like Python.
+Besides a computer science degree, you can elevate your resume with a certification in DevOps or SRE.
+You may also expand your job opportunities by learning a scripting programming language like Python.
 As you start out as an SRE, you’ll develop skills that transfer to other roles in IT, including cloud or full-stack engineering.

 Four common SRE interview questions